Talking to Kids About Cancer

 Issues with going to school

 It can be difficult to know whether to send your children to school each day if you think someone in the family may die soon.
 You may feel like you need to let them spend as much time as possible with their loved one.
 Maintaining routine in a child’s life can help them to feel more stable and safe.
-It might help them to go to school and see that normal life can continue, even though things are changing at home.
+With things changing at home, it can be helpful to go to school and see that normal life can continue.
 However, there may also be days when keeping your children home feels like the right thing to do.

 You may want to talk to your children’s teachers about what is going on at home.
 It’s helpful for the school to know about any major concerns in a student’s life so they can understand and respond appropriately to any changes in behaviour or academic performance.